Market Insight

 These qualities turn information into informed advice, something no algorithm can replicate.

-Embracing AI responsibly
+Embracing AI property services responsibly

 RICS’ new standard is a welcome framework for firms navigating the evolving relationship between AI and professional practice.
 It acknowledges that while AI brings opportunity, it also demands responsibility.

 As AI continues to evolve, one thing remains constant: Valuation is not just about numbers.
-It’s about the story they tell, and that story can only be told by a valuer.
+It’s about the story they tell, and that story can only be told by a professional valuer.

 Emma Brooks is a Valuation Associate at Vail Williams LLP, providing expert valuation advice to a wide range of clients across the Midlands and North.
 She specialises in delivering Red Book-compliant valuations that balance analytical precision with real world insight.